atsign-foundation/at_demos/README.md

 Just like any Flutter app, an @platform application requires a little bit of setup before you can get started.
 Here are those steps:

-1. Add the service file to your @pp: You can simply copy this service file from the `at_hello_world` application.
+1. Add the service file to your app: You can simply copy this service file from the `at_hello_world` application.
 This file contains helper methods that allow you to implement @protocol functionality with just a couple lines of code.
-2. Add the configuration file to your @pp: Again, feel free to copy this from the `at_hello_world` application.
+2. Add the configuration file to your app: Again, feel free to copy this from the `at_hello_world` application.
 This file contains variables that allow you to use the virtual environment.
 Make sure that the `ROOT_DOMAIN` string is set to `vip.ve.atsign.zone` and you have a unique name for the `NAMESPACE` of your @pp!
 3. Copy the dependencies from the `at_hello_world` pubspec.yaml file and put them into your project.